raghavk911/distributor/README.md

 *You can learn more about Distributor's features at [DistributorPlugin.com](https://distributorplugin.com).*

-_Note:_ The latest stable version of the plugin is the _stable_ branch.
+_Note:_ The latest stable version of the plugin is a _stable_ branch.
 [Download the stable branch]((https://github.com/10up/distributor/archive/stable.zip)) if you are intending to use the plugin in production.

 ## Table of Contents
 * [Features](#features)